Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 Glymur was considered the highest waterfall in Iceland until Morsárfoss was measured in 2011 – reaching 240 meters tall.

 Surprisingly, not a lot of people visit this fall.
-To get to it, you must hike for two to three hours round-trip, through green mossy cliffs, and along a beautiful, narrow canyon.
+To get to it, you have to kike through green mossy cliffs, and along a beautiful, narrow canyon.

 The hike gets a bit tough at some points, but take it slowly and enjoy the river and mountain views.